 Rothenburg is in the region of Franconia, a part of Bavaria.
 Most of the buildings were in place by 1400.
 The city was established in 1142, but destroyed in 1356.
 Two pompous gates can still be seen, the Markus Tower and the White Tower.
 In the center city I saw a few Patrizier houses, where the Gilded residents used to live

-For those seeking spiritual nourishment, a visit to St. James’s Church is a must.
-This beautiful Gothic-Romanesque church is renowned for its impressive architecture and is home to the famous “Heavenly Work of Wood,” an altarpiece carved by Tilman Riemenschneider.
+For those seeking spiritual nourishment, a visit to St. Jakobskirche (St. James’s Church) is a must.
+This church, formerly a catholic church and now Lutheran, is in the Gothic-Romanesque style is renowned for its impressive architecture.
+It is also home to the famous “Heavenly Work of Wood,” an altarpiece carved by Tilman Riemenschneider.
 The church also houses a collection of religious art and artifacts, providing a tranquil place for reflection and contemplation.

 According to a legend, in the 17th century during the Thirty Years’ War, Rothenburg ob der Tauber was under siege.
 The enemy general offered to spare the city and end the siege if the mayor could drink an entire mug of wine in one go.